 If attempting to graphically modify an object that has its Locked property enabled, a dialog will appear asking for confirmation to proceed with the edit.
 If the Protect Locked Objects option is enabled on the Schematic – Graphical Editing page of the Preferences dialog, and the Locked option for that design object is enabled as well, then that object cannot be selected or graphically edited.
 Click the locked object to select it then disable the Locked property in the List panel or disable the Protect Locked Objects option to graphically edit the object.

-This method of editing uses the associated Properties panel mode to modify the properties of an off sheet connector object.
+This method of editing uses the associated Off Sheet Connector dialog and the Properties panel mode to modify the properties of an off sheet connector object.

 After placement, the Off Sheet Connector mode of the Properties panel can be accessed in one of the following ways:

-If the Properties panel is already active, select the off sheet connector object.
+If the Properties panel is already active, by selecting the Off Sheet Connector object.